abugassim8/Smart-Surveillance-System/README.md

   1. Face detection — Detecting one or more faces in an image.
   2. Feature extraction — Extracting the most important features from an image of the face.
   3. Face classification — Classifying the face based on extracted features.

+By using those steps the system updates it's recognition database from the data it is given.
+The accuracy depends on the quality and size of the data it is fed and displays the profiles of the people that are recognized all using a modern GUI.